What Is A Growth Marketing Framework? And How To Do It

 5. Revenue

-This stage tells us how much money is earned from each customer, also known as the ‘customer lifetime value’, or CLTV.
+In the growth marketing framework, this stage tells us how much money is earned from each customer, also known as the ‘customer lifetime value’, or CLTV.

 For customers that continue to spend with a company, the CLTV will be greater.
 The same works for the reverse.

 The CLTV metric is important because it tells us which types of customers are loyal and continue to produce revenue for the business.
-This data can be used for retargeting customers and tells marketers which channels and which buyer personas they should be marketing to.

 6. Referral

-The final stage in the Pirate Funnel is fairly self-explanatory - this one’s about the customers who love your product or service so much, that they tell other people about it.
-Hopefully, this creates another sale and another long-term customer for the business.
+The final stage in the Pirate Funnel is fairly self-explanatory - this one’s about the users who love your product or service so much, that they tell other people about it.

 The Net Promoter Score (NPS) is a good system for measuring customer feedback.
 The most common example would be something like, “On a scale of 1-10 how likely are you to recommend us to a friend or family member?”